JetBrains/intellij-sdk-docs/topics/products/clion/clion.md

 * **Classic** – the original in-IDE engine, backed by the `com.intellij.cidr.lang` plugin and the `com.jetbrains.cidr.lang` APIs.
   Since CLion 2026.2, it is no longer bundled and is distributed only as a separate JetBrains Marketplace plugin.

-> The Classic engine plugin is provided as a temporary compatibility measure for existing plugins and will be removed in a future release.
+> **The Classic C/C++ engine is deprecated.** Nova is the default engine, and the two are mutually exclusive, so a Classic-based plugin works only for users who switch back to Classic.
-> Migrate to the Nova APIs where possible.
+> Target the Nova APIs for new plugins and migrate existing ones — otherwise their users remain stuck on Classic.
 >
 {style="warning"}